Moving Forward on Digital Infrastructure

-SNG has over 20 years of experience with digital transformation in communities and regions, rural and urban, across North America.
+SNG has over 20 years of experience with broadband and digital transformation in communities and regions, rural and urban, across North America.
 We offer a pragmatic alternative to longer and more costly broadband feasibility studies.
-We approach digital infrastructure as would a government financial officer with a holistic and longer-term approach.
+We approach digital infrastructure and transformation with a holistic and longer-term approach.
 Benefits from investing are not only financial, but also economic (new jobs, GDP) and service improvements for a community.

-Based on our experience of what it takes to move a community or region through a digital transformation, below are questions local leaders should be asking and next steps they should be taking when considering broadband and digital infrastructure investments:
+Based on our experience of what it takes to move a community or region through a digital infrastructure and transformation process, below are questions local leaders should be asking and next steps they should be taking when considering broadband and digital infrastructure investments:

-Economic feasibility assessment of community benefits from investing in broadband and smart city initiatives – do benefits outweigh costs?
-If yes, community investments in the future can be self-financed.
+Economic feasibility assessment of community benefits from investing in broadband, digital infrastructure, and smart community initiatives – do benefits outweigh costs?
+If yes, community investments can be self-financed.

 Community Readiness – are local stakeholders bought-in and is the community ready to take-on broadband and smart city initiatives?
 If not, what are the gaps that need to be addressed?

 Outcome: Control over the process through assessment of readiness and buy-in of local stakeholders, along with priorities for broadband and smart city initiatives

 Current state of broadband and market demand assessment to understand how residents and businesses are connected, using and benefitting from broadband – as well as capturing demand and sign-ups for new services.